Meeting New People Online? Here’s How to Stay Safe and Have Fun

 • Pick a place where you feel comfortable.
 At the same time, if you’re worried about them figuring out where you live, avoid meeting too close to your home or workplace.

 • Don’t let them pick you up from your house—meet in a place where you feel safe and can easily leave if necessary.
-Never get into a vehicle with someone you don’t fully trust.

 • If they suggest going somewhere else during the meeting, don’t agree—especially if the location could isolate you or separate you from your transportation.